hgiriraj79/Effects-of-CO2-and-PHDI-on-HDI/README.md

 #### Introduction
 - This project is created to analyse the effects of CO2 and PHDI on HDI.
-- In this project I have made use of Linear Regression to observe the impact of CO2 and PHDI on HDI and perform a descriptive statistical analysis of the data present in the dataset.
+- In this project I have made use of Linear Regression to observe the impact of CO2 and PHDI on HDI and performed a descriptive statistical analysis of the data present in the dataset.
 Lastly, I have performed a t.test to perform hypothesis testing to check if there is a difference in HDI between three decades.

 ### Files: